Referral Programs UX and UI Best Practices

 Example: Harry’s referral program page headline is short and catchy and contains the benefit: “Don’t leave your friends behind.
 Invite friends & earn product.”

 As your customers will most likely participate in the program to get the perks you offer, start right off with explaining the benefits of participating in the program for both referrers and the referred friends.
-You should explain the types of rewards both parties can get from the program, the value of the rewards (especially as the referees are not familiar with your brand and may not know the value of the rewards, particularly if you offer your products as rewards).
+You should explain the types of rewards both parties can get, and the rewards value, especially as the referees are not familiar with your brand and may not know the value of the rewards, particularly if you offer your products as rewards.

 Example: Omsom has a very simple referral program page which explains the benefits for both referrer and referee clearly.

-Make the rules easy to understand.
+Another part is making the program rules easy to understand and follow.
 What advocates and invited friends should do to earn the incentive?
-If you have any exclusions or more details, place them on the page, but below the general rules, so that the basics of the program are easy to grasp.
+If you have any exclusions or more details, place them on the page, but below the general rules, so that the basics of the program are still easy to grasp.

 Example: Trunk Club explains the rules of the program shortly but clearly on their landing page.

-If you want to get as many referrals as possible, then make it easy to join your program.
+If you want to get as many referrals as possible, you should make it easy to join and participate in your program.
 Require potential referrers only to fill out basic information, like their name and email address.
 Do not include too many extra questions or options you don’t really need to run your program.
-This will help your program convert interested customers into advocates better.
+This will help you convert interested customers into advocates better.

 Example: Lulus offers a simple form, next to which the referral program rules are explained shortly again, for a reminder.